knpuniversity/symfony2-rest/knpu/episode1/tightening-up-response.md

 ## Setting Content-Type: application/json

 First, we're returning JSON, but the Response `Content-Type` is still advertising that we're returning `text/html`.
-That's a bummer, and will can confuse some clients, like jQuery's AJAX function.
+That's a bummer, and will probably confuse some clients, like jQuery's AJAX function.

-And it's easy to fix anyways: set `new Response` to a `$response variable like we did earlier and call `$response->headers->set()` with `Content-Type` and `application/json`:
+It's easy to fix anyways: set `new Response` to a `$response variable like we did earlier and call `$response->headers->set()` with `Content-Type` and `application/json`: